loighic/loighic.github.io/_pages/macro/pt1/trade.md

 the least in terms of corn production to produce oil, and so it has a comparative advantage in oil production.
 At the same time, the United States has an absolute and a comparative advantage in corn production.
-Such symmetry is not always the case, as we will see in section 2.
+Such symmetry is not always the case.
 Sometimes a country can have an absolute advantage in the production of both goods.
 It won't, however, have a comparative advantage for both.
-But, before we examine that situation, we must investigate the gains that these two countries will get from trading with each other.
+But, before we examine that situation, we must investigate the gains that these the United States and Saudi Arabia will get from trading with each other.

-&nbsp;
 ##### Gains from trade

 In the previous section, we put the actual production of oil and corn